Erik9519/Youtube-DL-GUI/README.md

 # Youtube-DL-GUI
 youtube-dl GUI

+Download youtube-dl at the following link https://rg3.github.io/youtube-dl/ and place it in the same folder as the Youtube-DL-GUI

 Make sure you have installed FFmpeg and that it has been added to the environment variables.
 FFmpeg can be downloaded at the following link https://www.ffmpeg.org